EinYakAmNil/Nvimboat/README.md

 - Creates a special mode with slightly different keymaps
 - Colorscheme is based on [treesitter](https://tree-sitter.github.io/tree-sitter/) nodes

-## Neovim
+## Python

-- Offers a more versatile UI than newsboat
-- Special mode for viewing and managing feeds and articles
+- Reload scripts for different kinds of feeds.
+- Default installation comes:
+    - with a normal RSS/Atom feed parser
+    - Twitter-scraper (relies on nitter instances)
+    - Mangapill tracker

 # Requirements not declareable in Neovim